A Lifesaving Society Program

 The Advanced Instructor course provides additional training for instructors who wish to teach the advanced awards such as National Lifeguard, Standard First Aid and Boat Operator Accredited Training.
 The course covers: principles of planning; teaching adults; methods of presentation; how to use audio-visual aids; running a course including evaluation procedures and guidelines for apprentices.

 This clinic is the initial step in obtaining Lifesaving Society examiner status.
 Lifesaving Society instructors who wish to apply for an Examiner appointment must attend.

-The Examination Standards Clinic (ESC) focuses on the evaluation of the Bronze medal awards and Emergency First Aid.
+The Examiner Course focuses on the evaluation of the Bronze medal awards and Emergency First Aid.
 The clinic has both class room and in-water components throughout the course.

 Prerequisites: Lifesaving Instructor certification AND 18 years of age.

 Expected: 2 years experience instructing at Bronze level or experience deemed equivalent by the Area Chair.

 Required Materials: Canadian Lifesaving Manual, Bronze Medals Award Guide

 Course Cost: $100 incl.
 HST